| |

 Forum

 or during a race weekend.
-There are

 people who have been ice racing for decades